the-full-stack/website/docs/course/2022/lecture-2-development-infrastructure-and-tooling/index.md

 -   Many practitioners develop in [Jupyter Notebooks](https://jupyter.org/), which is great as the "first draft" of a data science project.
-There's little thought you have to put in before you start coding and seeing the immediate output.
+You have to put in little thought before you start coding and seeing the immediate output.
 However, notebooks have a variety of problems: primitive editor, out-of-order execution artifacts, and challenges to version and test them.
 A counterpoint to these problems is the [nbdev package](https://nbdev.fast.ai/) that lets you write and test code all in one notebook environment.